 Our loyalty programs are designed to generate increased purchase volume per customer while reinforcing the value of our credit cards and strengthening cardholder loyalty.
-These programs typically provide cardholders with rewards in the form of merchandise discounts that are earned by achieving a pre-set spending level on their private label credit card, Dual Card or general purpose co-branded credit card.
-Other programs provide cash back or reward points, which are redeemable for a variety of products or awards.
+These programs typically provide cardholders with statement credit or cash back rewards.
+Other programs include rewards points, which are redeemable for a variety of products or awards, or merchandise discounts that are earned by achieving a pre-set spending level on their private label credit card, Dual Card or general purpose co-branded credit card.
 These programs are primarily in our Retail Card platform.
 We establish a rewards liability based on points and merchandise discounts earned that are ultimately expected to be redeemed and the average cost per point at redemption.
 The rewards liability is included in accrued expenses and other liabilities in our Consolidated Statements of Financial Position.
 Cash rebates are earned based on a tiered percentage of purchase volume.
 As points and discounts are redeemed or cash rebates are issued, the rewards liability is relieved.
-The estimated cost of loyalty programs is classified as a reduction to other income in our Consolidated and Combined Statements of Earnings.
+The estimated cost of loyalty programs is classified as a reduction to other income in our Consolidated Statements of Earnings.